kauffmann/Reverb/README.md

 The first run will take the most time because the dependencies (CPM, JUCE, and googletest) need to be downloaded.

-On Mac/Xcode you must first config/build from terminal, creating a .xcodeproj file you can open in xcode.
+On Mac/Xcode you must first run config from terminal, creating a .xcodeproj file you can open in xcode(cmake -S . -B build -G Xcode).
 In visual studio and visual studio code you can do this within editor IDE, using build in terminal.